suborbital/docs/website/docs/se2/customizing-functions/namespaces.md

 # Namespaces

-Within Compute, your users' functions can be organized into `namespaces` at your discretion \(you control them, not your users\).
+Within SE2, your users' functions can be organized into `namespaces` at your discretion \(you control them, not your users\).
 Namespaces can be used to organize groups of functions designed for different use-cases within your product.

 Namespaces are the main organizational unit for your users' functions.